 Food truck vendors are widely known for delicious late-night snacks — ones that are 10 times more delicious than any fast food or drive-through grub.
 In late July, a food truck ban was instilled by the Denver Department of Transportation and Infrastructure and the Denver Department of Excise and Licenses that applied to zones of Blake, Market and Larimer Street on Fridays and Saturdays.
 Although this ban has since been lifted, new rules and regulations are now in play for food vendors that cater to the LoDo area.

-The ban was established after Denver Police Department officers were involved in a shooting that wounded six bystanders exiting the bars on Larimer Street in the late hours of the night.
-The food truck prohibition was lifted last month but now vendors must follow new limitations due to the recent rise in violence.
-According to the City of Denver, “High levels of mobile food vendor activity in the right-of-way, sidewalks and other public throughfares, particularly in the LoDo and DUS areas during the weekday evenings and on weekends and holidays, have contributed to public safety concerns.”
-The City is concerned that increased crowding in areas where food trucks tend to park correlates with violence, but this begs the question — are food truck vendors subsequent victims to this violence?
+The ban was established after Denver Police Department officers were involved in a shooting that wounded six bystanders exiting the bars on Larimer Street late in the night.
+The food truck prohibition was lifted last month, but now vendors must follow new limitations due to the recent rise in violence.
+According to the City of Denver, “High levels of mobile food vendor activity in the right-of-way, sidewalks and other public thoroughfares, particularly in the LoDo and DUS areas during the weekday evenings and on weekends and holidays, have contributed to public safety concerns.”
+The City is concerned that increased crowding in areas where food trucks tend to park correlates with violence, but this begs the question — are food truck vendors subsequent victims of this violence?

 Nestor explained that she felt that these regulations are a happy medium for now.
-“It’s a good compromise yeah, but obviously not where we want it to be.
+“It’s a good compromise, yeah, but obviously not where we want it to be.
 I’ve said this before, but some business is better than no business.
-We saw a lot of unity between those food trucks, and they were working together and it was really nice to see.
+We saw a lot of unity between those food trucks, and they were working together.
+It was really nice to see.
 So that made us happy.”
-Although these regulations are more practical than a full-out ban, there is still more work to be done.
+Although these regulations are more practical than a full-out ban, more work still needs to be done.
 “We will continue to go to every hearing and just be present.
 If we can unify and create a bigger awareness to this issue, I think it would be great.
 Also, support your local businesses and food trucks.
-A lot of them have had to make changes to their hours of operation so if you see them out there, stop by and try their food.
+A lot of them have had to make changes to their hours of operation, so if you see them out there, stop by and try their food.
 They are amazing — every single one of them,” Nestor said.

 Hispanic Restaurant Week takes place from September 22 through October 3.
 Hispanic Top Chef is on October 15 from 12 – 5 p.m. at 4817 National Western Dr, Denver.
 Visit its website to secure your spot.